Bourne Valley Park

 Fishing at the Park

-Project Diary Phase I
+Project Diary Phase 1

-Project Diary Phase II
+Project Diary Phase 2

 Change of Name

-Footpaths or Lighting
+Footpaths

 Abandoned sports fields have been transformed into a new green oasis for wildlife at the heart of Poole.

-Extensive earthworks and landscaping have transformed the park, providing a range of habitats, including reedbeds, heathland and a wild flower meadow.
-Where the Bourne Stream flowed beneath the park in a pipe, a 450m open and terraced stream channel has been reinstated using "soft engineering" techniques.
-During heavy rainfall, the stream acts as a storm water detention basin.
-This sustainable urban drainage system (SUDS) offers an alternative approach to traditional drainage using natural processes to reduce flash flooding and improve water quality.
+During heavy rainfall, the stream acts as a detention basin, designed to provide 3,500 cu.m. of stormwater storage.
+This sustainable urban drainage system (SUDS) offers an alternative approach to traditional drainage using natural processes to reduce flash flooding and improve local water quality.

 The new stream course is crossed by a bridge and a weir, seats and litter bins have been installed, and new footpaths meander through the site linking local communities with each other, with schools and other facilities.